Direct RNA sequencing - control experiment (SQK-RNA004)

 • Eppendorf 5424 centrifuge (or equivalent)

-For this protocol, you will need the RNA Control Strand (RCS) supplied in the Direct RNA Sequencing Kit.
+For this protocol, you will need the RNA Control Strand (RCS) supplied in the Direct RNA Sequencing Kit or the RNA Control Expansion.

 Input RNA